-Some of the items that might not be covered items by your standard insurance policy include:
+Some of the items that might not be covered items by your standard insurance policy or have stipulated amounts include:

-All of these items will need to have a separate listing.
+All of these items will need to have a separate endorsements added to your policy.
 Having them appraised by an expert appraiser can help you get the coverage you need.

-You should take pictures of all of the valuable jewelry you own.
-This will be very important to have in case something your jewelry is damaged or stolen.
+You should take pictures or video of all of the valuable jewelry you own.
+This will be very important to have in case your jewelry is damaged or stolen.
 Your visual documentation also needs to include a description of the jewelry that Includes: